danieledapo/danieledapo.github.io/content/library.md

 Just a collection of random thoughts about books and papers that I read or that I'm reading.

+## Category theory for programmers

+I read this book as an introduction to category theory which was intriguing me for a long time.
+Even though it explicitly says "for programmers" I think it was still too math-y for me and it's a bit light on programming.
+Anyway, it was an enjoyable read and I was able to understand a lot of the math concepts.
+I would recommend this book if and only if you want to know something about category theory.

 ## Programming Rust

 Do you feel like Rust is too complicated to learn?
 This is the book you should